TheSpringComes/Video_AIGC_Evaluation/README.md

 LPIPS code is in the dir ./PerceptualSimilarity

-run the following code to evaluate LPIPS value:
+run the following shell to evaluate LPIPS value:

 ```shell
 cd PerceptualSimilarity